-Writing—defined broadly to include oral, visual, digital, and inscriptional modes of communication—is essential to all academic and civic endeavors.
+Writing is essential to all academic and civic endeavors.
 Writing enables the scholarly exchange of ideas; it facilitates civic and professional participation; it inspires creativity and innovation; and it transforms students into leaders, activists, inventors, artists, teachers, and citizens of the world.

 The mission of Case Western Reserve University’s Writing Program is to ensure that all students develop sophisticated communicative strategies through understanding their own writing processes, assessing the contexts and audiences for their ideas, and articulating their messages clearly, passionately, and persuasively.